 Conclusion: why don’t journalists cite sources?

-The next time you ask why don’t journalists cite sources, it’s because sometimes whether by accident or intentionally, journalists that pen truth is hard work.
+The next time you ask yourself why don’t journalists cite sources, it’s because truth is hard work.
 Really hard work.